tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 last-modified: 2021-07-06
 ---

 In my experience writing documentation, at least two topics seem to be frequently neglected: [product overviews](docapis_doc_overview.html) and [getting started tutorials](docapis_doc_getting_started_section.html).
 Not all the time &mdash; many companies also have great product overviews and excellent getting started tutorials.
 But I often have the misfortune of arriving at documentation portals and feeling lost, and I don't find much help in the product overview.
-If there's a getting started tutorial (not usually), the success rate of getting through it is low.
+If there's a getting started tutorial (not usually), my success rate for getting through it is low.

-Both a confusing product overview coupled with a failed or absent getting started tutorial can really demotivate a user's progress through docs, prompting them to seek help elsewhere, such as third-party sources, for more straightforward information and functional tutorials.
+Both a confusing product overview and no getting started tutorial can demotivate a user's progress through docs, prompting them to seek help elsewhere, such as third-party sources, for more straightforward information.

 {% include random_ad1.html %}

 Why are these topics &mdash; product overviews and getting started tutorials &mdash; often neglected?
 Why are they so hard to pull off successfully?
 Are there valid reasons for their absence or poor quality, and how can we address some of these issues to make these topics more of a priority?
 That's what I explore in this section.
 Not so much best practices, as I've covered these elsewhere, but reasons why these two topics in particular often fail or get skipped.
-It's by addressing the reasons for failure/neglect that we can devote more attention to these valuable content types.
+By addressing the reasons for failure/neglect, we can perhaps be more successful with these content types.

 * TOC
 {:toc}